MGCC Board of Directors

 Brian Wagner, M.Ed. in Education Administration and Counseling, BA in Creative and Performing Arts.
 Realtor with Coldwell Banker Burnet, Prior career in higher education working at Walden University and Macalester College.
 Serves as the At-Large Business Representative for MGCC since 2018.
 Chair of the MGCC Community Building Committee, Member of the MGCC Inclusivity Task Force.
 MGCC liaison to the Grand Avenue Business Association(GABA) and Secretary of GABA.
 Co-chair of the Future is Grand Task Force – a collaboration between the Summit Hill Association, GABA and MGCC.
 A lover of dogs, quilting, gardening, and road biking.

-At-large faith institution represtentative: this seat is currently open!
+At-Large business – this seat is open!

 Catherine Plessner, At-Large Landlord Representative